 No trip to Panama would be complete without a visit to Bocas del Toro, the Caribbean islands near the Panama-Costa Rica border.

 Bocas del Toro is one of the best places to visit in Panama.
 Its beaches are just as stunning as those Caribbean islands you see in glossy cruise brochures.
-Which stands to reason when you think of it, because Bocas is a Caribbean archipelago!
+Which makes sense when you think of it, because Bocas is a Caribbean archipelago!

 Back in the days when we lived in Panama, Bocas del Toro was one of our favorite city getaways.
 We celebrated our first Carnival holiday here, and came back to explore Bastimentos and snorkel in the warm Caribbean waters.
 If you want to see wildlife and don’t want to rough it in the Darien Gap, Bocas is where to go.